Windows 10 October 2018 Update rollout stalls – and it seems like many PCs will pass it

 Here’s how to restore any October 2018 Update problems

 This is what’s coming with the Windows 10 April 2019 Update.
-However, the March figures indicate that the update is now hooked up on 26.4% of PCs, which’s barely extra than a 5% boom compared to a closing month and a clear slowing of tempo.
+However, the March figures indicate that the update is now hooked up on 26.4% of PCs, which’s barely more than a 5% boom compared to a closing month and a clear tempo slowing.

 Telling picture